Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Image-Search/quickstarts/python.md

     thumbnail_urls = [img["thumbnailUrl"] for img in search_results["value"][:16]]
     ```

-## <a name="view-the-response"></a>Exibir a resposta
+## <a name="view-the-response"></a>View the response

-1. Crie uma nova figura com quatro colunas e quatro linhas usando a biblioteca matplotlib.
+1. Create a new figure with four columns, and four rows using the matplotlib library.

-2. Itere nas linhas e colunas de figuras e use o método `Image.open()` da biblioteca PIL para adicionar uma miniatura de imagem a cada espaço.
+2. Iterate through the figure's rows and columns, and use the PIL library's `Image.open()` method to add an image thumbnail to each space.

-3. Use `plt.show()` para desenhar a figura e exibir as imagens.
+3. Use `plt.show()` to draw the figure and display the images.

     ```python
     f, axes = plt.subplots(4, 4)